 Clover is such a versatile little microgreen!
 They have beautiful green leaves with a mild, fresh, nutty & sweet flavor.
-Clover adds a fresh crisp crunch to sandwiches & salads and is very similar to Alfalfa flavor & texture wise.
-The biggest difference between the two is how much more easily Clover sheds its hulls, which is a big reason why we prefer it!
+Clover adds a fresh crisp crunch to sandwiches & salads and is very similar to Alfalfa in both flavor & texture.
+The biggest difference between the two is how much more easily Clover sheds its seed hulls, which is a big reason why we prefer it!

 For setup, just follow the regular simple Hamama instructions like you always do!
 Here is an electronic version of our instructions if you need a quick refresher.

 The initial soak is always the most important step in the process as it provides the seeds in your quilt with the water to jump-start the germination process.
 You want to first add water (filtered is best) to the fill line which is about 3 cups of water.
 Then you want to add the quilt!
 To ensure that it is adequately soaked, be sure to hold it down long enough for the quilt to turn a shade darker (10-30 seconds).
 A good trick is to flick the seed quilt!
 If the seeds roll around in their pods, that is a good sign it is too dry and could soak for just a touch longer.
 After the soak, you want to be sure that the quilt is properly propped on the tray's bottom ribs so that neither side of the quilt is dipping into the water.
 You also want to be sure the seed pockets are not underwater after the dunk!
 Here are some extra initial soaking & watering tips!

 You won’t see too much happening on day two but I do want to share some important things to note:

 -The water level may have gone down from day one.
 That’s totally normal!
 Our Seed Quilts and trays are designed to provide the seeds with enough water to last them from day one until harvest day.
 No need to add additional water at this point!